-Menopause happens when changes in hormone levels mean that a woman can no longer become pregnant.
-It is a natural transition, not a health problem.
+Menopause is a natural transition and not a health problem.
 However, it can cause noticeable effects.
 A doctor can diagnose menopause by measuring hormone levels.

 When menstruation has not occurred for 12 months, menopause starts.
 The years leading up to this time are called perimenopause.